 Computed tomography (CT) is a type of medical imaging technology that takes a series of X-rays from different angles around your body and uses a computer to process them and create cross-sectional images or slices of the soft tissues, bones, and blood vessels inside your body.

-CT scans have a number of uses, making them well-suited to examine people who have internal injuries or have suffered other types of trauma.
+CT scanners have a number of uses, making them well-suited to examine people who have internal injuries or have suffered other types of trauma.
 You can use a CT scan to visualize nearly every part of the body, diagnose disease or injury, or plan medical treatments, including surgery.

 Using CT scanners helps to reduce the need for invasive procedures because the imaging equipment allows a detailed glimpse into the body without needing to resort to surgery.

 A single-slice CT scanner can acquire one image per rotation.
 A scanner with more slices takes a CT scan much faster.
 Multi-slice scanners make it easier to examine small children or weak elderly patients who cannot lie still for long.
 Though multiple-slice CT machines have become the industry norm, the single-slice machine remains a valuable component and is expected to be around for quite some time.